 Take a lock for your stroller

 Ok this is a case of ‘do as I say, not as I do’.
-I have never locked my stroller when we have been to Hong Kong Disneyland, and have never had a problem.
-However, I have heard many cases of strollers being stolen when people are on the rides or in the Lion King show.
+I have never locked my stroller during my Disney Hong Kong visits, and have never had a problem.
+However, I have heard many many cases of strollers being stolen when people are on the rides or in the Lion King show.

-Here is another of my best Hong Kong Disneyland tips: Do not miss the Festival of the Lion King show.
+Here is another of my best HK Disney tips: Do not miss the Festival of the Lion King show.
 It’s fantastic.
 This all-singing-all-dancing performance tells the story of the Lion King in a compact 30-minutes of entertainment.

 Current show times are 12noon, 2pm, 4.30pm and 6pm but check the Hong Kong Disneyland website for updated information.

 You are not allowed to take your own food into the park, and they do check bags on the way in, although you can sometimes get away with homemade sandwiches for younger kids, and they don’t seem to mind snacks in a snack box.

-For Western food your best bet for a sit-down meal at Hong Kong Disneyland is the Starliner Diner in Tomorrowland, where you can feast on fried chicken and burgers.
+For Western food your best bet for a sit-down fast food meal at Hong Kong Disneyland is the Starliner Diner in Tomorrowland, where you can feast on fried chicken and burgers.
 It’s also air-conditioned which is important in the summer months.

 There are plenty of Chinese/Asian options – including noodles and Guangdong BBQ at Clopin’s Festival of Foods in Fantasyland, and Comet Café in Tomorrowland, or you could opt for Indian specialties at the Tahitian Terrace in Adventureland.